One of the most important and most fun things to do in French is to go to a restaurant and order food.

 First of all, there are all kinds of restaurants to eat in while in France.

-"Bonjour (Bonsoir), j'aimerais une table pour deux (trois, quatre)."
-Once you are seated, the waiter or waitress (serveur ou serveuse) will ask you if you would like something to drink: "Quelque chose a boire, Monsieur?"
-In a fine restaurant you would say "La liste des vins, s'il vous plait."
+Once you are seated, the waiter or waitress (serveur ou serveuse) will ask you if you would like something to drink:

 In a more casual setting, you might say:

 You can order your wine in different quantities.
 Start with "j'aimerais and then add:

-La carte is the menu in French, and le menu is a pre-arranged dinner, usually prix fixe.
+La carte means 'menu' in French, but le menu refers to a pre-arranged dinner, usually with a fixed price (prix fixe).

-The restaurant may also have une formule, which is like the specialty of the day, usually with salad, dessert, coffee and sometimes even a glass of wine all included.
+The restaurant may also serve une formule, which is like the specialty of the day, usually with salad, dessert, coffee and sometimes even a glass of wine all included.

 You should learn the French term for those foods you like to eat.